Utah State Aggies football: Matt Wells era (2013–2018)

 In December 2012, Matt Wells, Andersen's former offensive coordinator, was hired as the new head coach of the Utah State Aggies.
 Wells coached the Aggies in their inaugural year as members of the Mountain West Conference.
-Despite multiple injuries to offensive starters, the Aggies were able to gain a berth to the first Mountain West Conference Football Championship Game, which they lost to Fresno State by a score of 17–24.
+Despite multiple injuries to offensive starters, the Aggies earned a berth in the first Mountain West Conference Football Championship Game, which they lost to Fresno State by a score of 17–24.
 Coach Wells was awarded the Mountain West Coach of the Year award and the Aggies defeated Northern Illinois in the Poinsettia Bowl by a score of 21–14.
 At the conclusion of the 2018 regular season, Matt Wells left to accept the head coaching job at Texas Tech University.

 Return of Gary Andersen (2019–2020)

 After Matt Wells left for Texas Tech following the 2018 season, Gary Andersen returned as head coach of the Utah State Aggies, beginning his second stint as Utah State's head coach in 2019.
 On November 7, 2020, Andersen and Utah State agreed to part ways after starting 0–3 during the 2020 season.
 Defensive coordinator Frank Maile was named the interim head coach of the Utah State Aggies for the remainder of the season.